 Some insurance companies only ask for the facts but some will be keen to understand your background and life circumstances in relation to your alcohol use.
 It can be difficult to discuss these things but it could help your application.
 The insurer may write to your doctor for further details of your health and/or send you an alcohol questionnaire.
 This will give the insurer a wider view of your health.
 If you feel your medical records don’t cover everything or you disagree with what is stated, you can tell the insurer but also speak to your GP and ask for your notes to be amended where this is relevant.

 The medical report that your GP sends to the insurer (with your permission) and any questionnaires you complete may not give all the information that you feel is relevant.
-This can be the case particularly if you've experienced a life event that has lead to drinking excessively.
+This can be the case particularly if you've experienced a life event that has led to drinking excessively.
 It is important that what you say and your doctor says match and if you are unsure of the answers to any questions at any point, you must relay this so that the insurer takes on the responsibility of ensuring they have the correct information before offering you life cover.

 How to increase the chance of being accepted for life insurance even after previously being declined

 Whether you are applying for insurance for the first time or have previously been declined, speaking to a life insurance specialist, such as LifeSearch*, can save you the tricky work of navigating an application on your own.
 A specialist adviser will sensitively walk you through the application process, avoiding any possible pitfalls.
-What you tell the insurer about your past or present alcohol-related health concerns can result in an increase to the cost of the cover or the application being declined altogether, so seeking some guidance around what to share and how can be invaluable.
+What you tell the insurer about your past or present alcohol-related health conditions can result in an increase in the cost of the cover or the application being declined altogether, so seeking some guidance around what to share and how can be invaluable.

 For some people, the circumstances of their alcohol-related concerns might have been short-lived and easy to explain, but for others, there may be more information and background to share.
 It can feel intrusive and difficult to share this information but a detailed account should assist the insurer and help to make a fairer decision.
 If you've chosen to use a specialist adviser*, they will be able to help you with this.